MicrosoftDocs/win32/desktop-src/properties/props-system-datecreated.md

 ---
-Description: 'The date and time the item was created on the file system where it is currently located.' ms.assetid: 'a40d4a8f-d0b0-49fc-9e07-48669a1bf469'
+Description: The date and time the item was created on the file system where it is currently located. ms.assetid: a40d4a8f-d0b0-49fc-9e07-48669a1bf469
-title: 'System.DateCreated'
+title: System.DateCreated
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # System.DateCreated